 There are two CBS products: CBS Health, designed for healthcare practitioners and CBS research, designed for large-scale academic and commercial studies.
 With reference to CBS Health, it can be used for both mental health and physical health.
 Its main aims are validating patient symptoms, supporting diagnoses, recognizing areas of need, long-term intervention tracking and reducing assessment time/manual effort.
 CBS can also be customized to include subjective data like the General Anxiety Disorder-7 (GAD-7) and Rivermead Post Concussion Symptoms Questionnaire.

 CBS has been used in over 300 peer-reviewed studies, does not require supervision and can be completed virtually anywhere.
 Additionally, it is very customizable, offers numerous resources for both patient, researcher and practitioner, and combines multiple testing measures, which is crucial when referring to concussion testing.
-However, it is important to be wary of conditions/distractions when taking the test, as well as attributing results solely to brain health and disregarding other factors such as stress, diet, sleep, etc. Another concern is test results improving with familiarization of the tasks.
+However, it is important to be weary of conditions/distractions when taking the test, as well as attributing results solely to brain health and disregarding other factors such as stress, diet, sleep, etc. Another concern is test results improving with familiarization of the tasks.
 CBS states that there will be an improvement in scores at the beginning, as a result of familiarization with rules and conditions of the tasks.
 As well, individuals may learn different techniques and/or strategies to best complete the tasks but memorization of specific puzzles will provide no aid as they are randomly generated.
 Once the tests are fully learnt, these sources of improvement are said to level off.
 Therefore it is important to be aware of this as a practitioner or researcher.
 Participants or clients should become accustomed with the tasks before testing in order to produce more accurate results.
 One way this can be done is by adjusting the testing to include more practice rounds.

 Overall, this is another quantifiable testing measure with promise, but as always should be used in conjunction with several other testing measures when assessing concussions.